Unlock your office doors with iPhone: Employee badges in Apple Wallet

 1. Access control system: In this case the landlord is using a Lenel S2 system that is being overlaid with Kisi.
 The tenant uses Kisi as access control system.

-2. Credentials: The building is commonly accessd via HID cards that are enabled for the Kisi Reader Pro.
-The Kisi Reader also allows to read Kisi badges added to Apple Wallet or could allow 3rd party tenant experience Apps like HqO to embed this experience natively into their App, so the end user only has to download one App and never needs to think about having a Kisi mobile app installed.
+2. Credentials: The building is commonly accessed via HID cards that are enabled for the Kisi Reader Pro.
+The Kisi Reader also allows to read Kisi employee badges added to Apple Wallet or could allow 3rd party tenant experience Apps like HqO to embed this experience natively into their App, so the end user only has to download one App and never needs to think about having a Kisi mobile app installed.

 3. Credential management: In this case Kisi is used to manage credentials on the landlord and tenant side.
-The existing Lenel software is still active with all connections to fire alarm, intrusion system in tact and still the system of record for any door openings or police reports required at full control of the landlord.
+The existing Lenel software is still active with all connections to fire alarm, intrusion system intact and still the system of record for any door openings or police reports required at full control of the landlord.

 4. Access automation: Kisi is tied in via API with other systems such as Okta which the tenant uses as identity & directory platform as well as Splunk which is a SIEM the tenant uses for data analysis internally.
-Kisi allows for hybrid access management - users can still be added by the landlord or tenant manually as well — which is required for temporary access such as visitors or service stuff including cleaners or maintenance personnel.
+Kisi allows for hybrid access management - users can still be added by the landlord or tenant manually as well — which is required for temporary access such as visitors or service staff including cleaners or maintenance personnel.

 Image of Deployment architecture of Apple Wallet with existing building system